-Manufacturers of CPE – including modem, routers, Smart Home hubs, IPTV STBs, ATA/VoIP, storage devices, media centers, Femtocell, IP-phones, and cameras – are expected to allow remote management of these devices through the TR-069 standard.
-This standard allows service providers, such as ISPs, Telcos, etc., to streamline the provisioning, maintenance and support of these CPE devices on a single platform, thereby reducing their support and maintenance costs while increasing customer satisfaction.
+Manufacturers of CPE – including modem, routers, Smart Home hubs, IPTV STBs, ATA/VoIP, storage devices, media centers, Femtocell, IP-phones, and cameras – are expected to allow remote management of these devices through the TR-069 & TR-369 (User Services Platform) standards.
+These standards allow service providers, including ISPs, Telcos, etc., to streamline the provisioning, maintenance, and support of these CPE devices on a single platform, thereby reducing their support and maintenance costs while increasing customer satisfaction.

 Friendly Technologies provides a code generation tool that processes the TR-106 compatible data model definitions and generates the source code for the data model tables and getter/setter stubs for the TR-069 client.
 Instances of TR-106 data model definitions are TR-098, TR-181, and TR-104.
 The code generation tool allows customization of the data models as required for the target CPE devices.
 The client supports both the Root data models, InternetGatewayDevice:1 and Device:2, as defined by TR-106 and the various data model definitions.

 RPC Message Implementation